OminiCarlos/raycaster_based_2d_view_map_with_configurable_view_angle/README.md

+* This is an introduction to my project.
+Please find the link to the source code on github in my resume.

 A 2D vision  map that shows the view of a player, using ray casting algorithm.
 - This map overcomes a issue that when the distance is long, there will be holes between rays.
 Simple ray casting with angular step of 1 degree.